MicrosoftDocs/azure-dev-docs/articles/go/manage-resource-groups.md

     > [!IMPORTANT]
     > The packages for the current version of the Azure resource management libraries are located in `sdk/**/arm**`.
 The packages for the previous version of the management libraries are located under [`/services`](https://github.com/Azure/azure-sdk-for-go/tree/legacy/services).
 If you're using the older version, see the [Azure SDK for Go Migration Guide](https://aka.ms/azsdk/go/mgmt/migration).

-1. Create a file named `main.go` and insert the following code.
+1. Create a file named `main.go` and add the following code.
 Each section of code is commented to explain its purpose.

     ```go
     package main